-The litany of rebellion against God continued in both Israel and Judah, with Israel being the more incorrigible.
+The litany of rebellion against God continued in both Israel and Judah, with Israel being the more unrepentant and wicked.
+They were incorrigible.
 After a succession of evil kings and wanton idolatry, God in judgment sent Israel into exile.
 Judah fared a little better but only for a time.